elyas-ely/afghan-bazar-backend/README.md

 ### TODOS

 - 1. get reviews for product pagination
-- 2. add to recently viewed
-- 3. add to wishlist
-- 4. orders
+- 2. orders
-- 5. see all and limit reviews
+- 3. see all and limit reviews
-- 6. Banners
+- 4. Banners
-- 7. notifications
+- 5. notifications
-- 8. user can add more reviews to products per order
+- 6. user can add more reviews to products per order

 <!-- -------------- -->

-add to wishlist